 Hi [First Name],

 Quick follow-up.
 I recently wrapped an engagement with a [similar company] where we [specific outcome with numbers].
-The situation was similar to what I am seeing at [Company] based on [signal].
+The situation looked a lot like what I am seeing at [Company] based on [signal].

-If this is relevant, I can share a 2-minute breakdown of the approach.
-If not, no worries — happy to stay connected regardless.
+If this is relevant, I can share a two-minute breakdown of the approach.
+If not, no worries, and I am happy to stay connected regardless.

 [Your name]

-No guilt.
-No passive aggression.
-A clean close that preserves the relationship for the future.
-Many fractional engagements start from a breakup message reply months later.
+A clean close that preserves the relationship for later.
+Many fractional engagements start from a breakup-message reply months afterward.

 For more on structuring multichannel sequences, see multichannel outreach strategy for LinkedIn and email.
 For LinkedIn-specific messaging tactics, see LinkedIn DM sequences that book meetings.

-Fractional executives actually outperform most outbound senders on key metrics.
-Your C-suite title, senior profile, and executive credibility give you a built-in advantage that SDRs and agencies do not have.
+Fractional executives outperform most outbound senders.
+Your C-suite title, senior profile, and executive credibility give you an advantage that SDRs and agencies do not have.
+The ranges below combine published industry benchmarks with what we see across our agency’s fractional-exec campaigns.

-- Cold email reply rate: 3 to 5% with standard targeting.
-Signal-based targeting lifts this to 5 to 8% because you are reaching companies with active, demonstrated need.
+- Cold email reply rate.
+Industry benchmark reports put the average B2B cold email reply rate around 3 to 4%.
+Signal-based targeting lifts that meaningfully, because you are reaching companies with active, demonstrated need.

-- Pipeline velocity: First meetings within 2 to 3 weeks of campaign launch.
-First closed engagement within 4 to 8 weeks depending on deal size and sales cycle.
+- Pipeline velocity.
+First meetings typically land within two to three weeks of launch, and a first closed engagement within four to eight weeks depending on deal size and sales cycle.

-Signal-based outbound produces 3 to 5 times higher response rates than cold outreach because it targets companies at the moment they are most likely to need your services.
-A fractional CTO reaching out to a startup that just posted a VP of Engineering role is not cold — it is timely.
+Signal-based outbound produces roughly 2 to 3 times the reply rate of generic cold outreach, according to industry intent-data research, because it reaches companies at the moment they are most likely to need your services.
+A fractional CTO reaching out to a startup that just posted a VP of Engineering role is not sending a cold message.
+It is timely.

 Channel comparison: referrals versus LinkedIn content versus AI outbound